thesephist/torus/README.md

 import { Component, Record, Store } from 'torus-dom';
 ```

-Note that, used this way, Torus will print all debug statements.
-To use Torus without debug statements, build a version of Torus (section below), and import a development or production build with debug disabled into your project.

 Alternatively, you can also just import Torus with:

 ```html
 <script src="/path/to/your/torus.js"></script>
 ```

-Torus will export all of its default globals to `window`, so they're accessible as global names to your scripts.
-This isn't recommended, but great for experimenting.
+Torus will export all of its default globals to `window.Torus`, so they're accessible as global names to your scripts.
+This isn't recommended in production apps, but great for experimenting.

 ## Contributing